 Here is a video of a fire mechanic from the Dallas Fire Department talking about doing an “engine walk-around”:

 You are also responsible for every piece of gear and equipment that is carried on the engine or truck.
 This can be a lot, as fire apparatus are basically giant, rolling toolboxes.
 This means knowing were everything is kept, knowing when someone takes a tool, and ensuring it all works as expected.

 This further demonstrates the attention to detail required of drivers.
 There’s absolutely no room for shortcuts when it comes to this job, and not living up to your job’s responsibilities can be extremely dangerous.

-How to Become a Fire Truck Driver: The Requirements
+How to Become a Fire Apparatus Driver: Requirements

 So, now that you’ve decided that this is a career path you want to go down, it’s time to take the first steps.
 The first thing you should do is become a basic firefighter by getting hired with a fire department which may include: passing the written and physical exams, scoring well on the interviews, as well as graduating from the fire academy.